Prepare Your Home for the Spring Bloom

 Check outside hose faucets for freeze damage.
 Turn the water on and place your thumb or finger over the opening.
 If you can stop the flow of water, it is likely the pipe inside the home is damaged and will need to be replaced.
 While you’re at it, check the garden hose for dry rot.

-Service the AC Unit
+Service your AC Unit

 Have a qualified heating and cooling contractor clean and service the outside and inside equipment associated with the home’s air conditioning or heat pump system.
 Clean coils operate more efficiently, and an annual service call will keep the system working at peak performance levels.
 Change interior filters on a regular basis.
 And remember to cut away weeds or shrubbery that could inhibit air discharge and keep the area open.